Fate of localization features in a one-dimensional non-Hermitian flat-band lattice with quasiperiodic modulations: Localization features

-For the $E=K$ case, one can obtain the equation of the tight-binding form by substituting $f_n$ and $c_n$ variables:

 This model is equivalent to the non-Hermitian off-diagonal Harper model \cite{Tang2021}, where the $E=K$ modes remain multifractal for all the modulation amplitude.

-For the $E\ne K$ case, substituting the $f_n$, $c_n$ variables by the $p_n$ ones, we can obtain the following equation:
+For the $E\ne K$ case, the tight-binding equation Eq. (\ref{eq12}) can be given as:

-This equation is similar to a generalized Harper model with nonreciprocal hoppings \cite{Tang2021}, but its on-site perturbation frequency is twice that of the hoppings.
-According to Refs. \cite{Dombrowski1978,Marx2017}, it has not been allowed extended states that the mode described by Eq.(\ref{eq35}).
-We plot the fractal dimension $D_2^{(l)}$ and $\ln{|\mathrm{Im}(E)|}$ as the function of $\mathrm{Re}(E)$ and $\lambda$ in the case of antisymmetry and $\theta=\pi$ with $L=600$ under PBCs, shown in Figs. \ref{Fig5}(a) and \ref{Fig5}(b), respectively.
+with $\tilde{E}=\frac{E^2(E-K)-4E}{2\lambda}-\frac{\lambda(E-K)}{4}$.
+Eq. (\ref{eq20}) is similar to a generalized Harper model with nonreciprocal hoppings \cite{Tang2021}, but its on-site modulation frequency is twice that of the hoppings.
+According to Refs. \cite{Dombrowski1978,Marx2017}, it has not been allowed extended states that the mode described by Eq.(\ref{eq20}).
+We plot the fractal dimension $D_2^{(l)}$ and $\ln{|\mathrm{Im}(E)|}$ as the function of $\mathrm{Re}(E)$ and $\lambda$ in the case of antisymmetry and $\theta=\pi$ with $N=200$ under PBCs, shown in Figs. \ref{Fig5}(a) and \ref{Fig5}(b), respectively.
 According to the numerical calculation, we can obtain the delocalized-to-localized edges

 which are plotted in Fig.\ref{Fig5} marked by the solid lines.
-In the Hermitian limit with $h=0$, Eq.(\ref{eq36}) reduces to $\lambda_c=4/|E_c-K|$, which has been studied numerically in Ref. \cite{Ahmed2022}.
+In the Hermitian limit with $h=0$, Eq.(\ref{eq21}) reduces to $\lambda_c=4/|E_c-K|$, which has been studied numerically in Ref. \cite{Ahmed2022}.
 One can see that in Fig.~\ref{Fig5}(a), the values of $D_2^{(l)}$ localized in the internal region between the two solid lines are around $0.55$ to $0.7$, indicating that the states in this region may be multifractal under PBCs.